base-link/base/book/folders.md

-# Folder Structure in NoteTree
+# Folder Structure in TermTree

 The "index" file for a folder is called `note.tree` (you'll notice many of those in the repo already).
 This is how we name it, like `index.js`.